MaxKumundzhiev/barFoo/source/crawler/CONTRIBUTE.md

 # Web Crawler
-The system stands for recursive interface for `calculating page rank for a particular page (presneted by URL)`, whereas `recursive` parameter stands for `statically linked pages` to the original url.
+The system stands for recursive interface for `calculating page rank for a particular page (presneted by URL)`.

 ## System Design
 ![MVP System Design](assets/systemDesignMVP.png)